Nepali Pagoda Temple Architecture

-The origin of the Pagoda Temple architecture has not been clearly declared yet.
-However, it is considered old architecture in Nepal.
-There is the oldest pagoda temple, Cangu Narayan Temple, in Bhaktapur, Nepal, which was built in the 3rd century.
+The origin of the Nepali Pagoda Temple architecture has not been clearly declared yet.
+However, it is an old architecture in Nepal.
+There is the oldest pagoda temple, Changu Narayan Temple, in Bhaktapur, Nepal, which was built in the 3rd century.
 But there was a time when the greatest designer, Araniko, was taken to China to develop and spread pagoda architecture.
 Later, it spread to other eastern countries and became famous.
 Although the pagoda was introduced to Nepal much earlier, it was primarily developed and flourished during the Malla dynasty.
 We can find very few pagodas in Nepal from before the Malla period.

-The main features of the pagoda are:
+The main features of the Nepali pagoda temple architecture are:

-- Plingth
+- Plinth

 - Protectors in the main entrance